CuukyOfficial/CFW/README.md

 # CFW - Cuuky FrameWork
-A powerfull Bukkit framework which makes coding with Bukkit way less painfull
+A powerfull Bukkit framework, working on 1.7 - 1.X, which makes coding with Bukkit way less painfull